arfai1213/AWS-SOA-C02/README.md

     - **Cannot be a boot volume**

 ### Monitoring EBS
-- Pre-Warming EBS Volumes: storage blocks on volumes were restored fomr snapshots must be initialized (pulled down from S3 and writter to the volume) before you can access the block.
+- Pre-Warming EBS Volumes: storage blocks on volumes were restored from snapshots must be initialized (pulled down from S3 and written to the volume) before you can access the block.
 This preliminary action takes time and cause a significant increase in the latency of an I/O application the first time each block is accessed.
 - To avoid this issue: Initialization - reading from all of the blocks on your volume before using it.

 EBS Volume metrics (<a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using_cloudwatch_ebs.html">Link</a> for details):